The Story of Hedonism by Phil Cheeseman

 None of the Hedonism crew knew if anyone was going to turn up beyond themselves and their immediate crowd.
 But despite the far-flung location and inauspicious time of year, turn up they did, in numbers.
 Nobody knows for sure how many came through the door, but it was at least 300 and maybe as many as 500.
 What mattered was the energy was there.
 The sparks had ignited.
 Among the partygoers were Danny and Jenni Rampling, who were married that day and spent their honeymoon evening in Alperton Lane.

 Colin Faver was the fulcrum for the music at Hedonism.
 Justin Berkmann knew the sounds and had the records thanks to his time submerged in the club culture of New York, but he was just starting out as a DJ.
 Faver was the experienced pro, as big a name as any in London.
-He met Gordon at Pyramid, where he was a resident DJ, and was immediately drawn to the free vibe and unconventional venue.
-No further persuasion or invitation were necessary and he signed up on the spot.
+He met Gordon at Heaven’s Pyramid night, where he was a resident DJ, and was immediately drawn to the free vibe and unconventional venue.
+No further persuasion or invitation was necessary and he signed up on the spot.

 Left to right: Mr C, Gordon Matthewman, Ian B, Colin Faver.
 Hedonism 3